 A generic rule of thumb that covers different bike styles (including road bikes) and handlebar configurations is that a proper reach (distance to the handlebar from the seat), allows you to comfortably use all the positions the handlebars provide and to comfortably bend your elbows while riding.

 The position of the cleats is very personal.
-Hopefully you will have your feet facing straight forward and that will be comfortable for you.
-You can get the sales person in the bike shop to fit them for you and you can be on your way.
+But in my experience, having your feet facing straight forward will be comfortable for you.
+You can get the salesperson in the bike shop to fit them for you and you can be on your way.

-Bearing all this information in mind I think it becomes fairly obvious that there will be no single road bike sizing chart that is going to be perfect for everybody.
-Also there are sizing charts that you have to have a degree in mathematics to understand and then there are sizing charts that are not worth the paper they are printed on, or these days, the pixels they take up.
+Bearing all this information in mind I think it becomes fairly obvious that there will be no single road bike sizing chart that will be perfect for everybody.
+Also, there are sizing charts that you have to have a degree in mathematics to understand and then there are sizing charts that are not worth the paper they are printed on, or these days, the pixels they take up.

 Inseam | Height | Bike Size |